homiedopie/beberlei.de/2012/10/22/a_tent_io_app__zelten_bookmarks.rst

 an application first.

 Now two month later, there are `reference implementations <https://github.com/tent>`_ for Server, Client and a Twitter like Status application.
-You can use `Tent.is
-<http://tent.is>`_ to create a free or payed tent account including access to
-the status application or setup your own tentd server on Heroku.
+You can use Tent.is (Now defunct) to create a free or payed tent account including access to the status application or setup your own tentd server on Heroku.

 As a user I can connect any application to the tent server I have registered